An "Excellent" Credit Score Can Lead to Excellent Living

 Whether you find it fair or not, it is a reality that you'll want to be prepared for when applying for insurance.

-Your credit report might be checked when applying for a job.
+Not all employers do this, but your credit report might be checked when applying for a job.
 For example, employers may check your credit when hiring an employee that will use a company credit card.

 If you're reading this with a job interview tomorrow and a bad credit score sitting behind you, don't worry.